Ever Pass by Manistee, MI? Here’s What You’re Missing

 To do this trip, you need at least 4 people old enough to handle a paddle well.
 All of our rafters were over 10 years old.
 We took turns rotating the rider.

-While we toured with Bosman’s and had a fantastic experience, there’s another reputable outfitter in the area as well: Pine River Paddlesports should one or the other be booked up.
+While we toured with Bosman’s (now going by the name Hoxeyville) and had a fantastic experience, there’s another reputable outfitter in the area as well: Pine River Paddlesports should one or the other be booked up.

 Manistee Beaches

-Manistee has quite a variety of beaches for you to sample.
+Manistee has a nice variety of beaches for you to sample.

-21) Spend the Afternoon at 5th Ave Beach, Pier & Lighthouse
+19 – 5th Avenue Beach, Pier & Lighthouse

 It’s okay to have a beach fire in the fire ring at the Manistee beach.
 How cool is that?